meyalissa/meyalissa/README.md

 ---

-### ☕ A little about me
+### A little about me
 - 🎓 Currently pursuing my Bachelor's in Netcentric Computing
-- 🧪 Working part-time as a QA Engineer @ Pandai — where I make sure everything runs smoothly before users ever see it
-- 🧠 I love learning about systems that scale and how things work behind the scenes
-- ☁️ Obsessed with UI/UX, automation, and occasionally... iced matcha 🍵
+- 🧠 Obsessed with organizing the unorganizable
-- 🛠️ Breaking stuff on purpose (QA life) — and fixing it smarter
+- 🛠️ Breaking stuff on purpose (QA life)
+- ☕ Work best with a cup of iced matcha

 ---